RudrThakur/ZEPPELIN-2K19/README.md

 # Zepellin2k19
-Culturals Website built in Bootstrap 4
+Static Website for Culturals built in Bootstrap 4